 You have high intrapersonal intelligence if:

-Great careers for people with intrapersonal intelligence include psychologist, writer, therapist, counselor, social worker, theologian, entrepreneur or poet.
+Great careers for people with intrapersonal intelligence include psychologist, writer, therapist, counsellor, social worker, theologian, entrepreneur or poet.

 Musical intelligence is the most self-explanatory of the nine types of intelligence, it refers to someone’s ability to sense rhythm and sound and use this to create music.